Trello vs Jira: Which one to choose? (2023)

 • Last Seen — to see when team members have last seen the boards or opened the card,

-• Clockify — to track time within Trello,
+• Clockify — to handle time tracking within Trello,

 • Card Duration — to view card duration, time left, time overdue, etc.